Characterizing the velocity anisotropy of the Milky Way's stellar halo: Structures selection

-After removing accreted structures, we obtain a sample of 2,910 stars, being 1,210 with SEGUE, 867 with LAMOST, and 833 with DESI spectroscopic data.
-Hereafter, we refer to this sample as the clean sample.
+After removing accreted structures, we obtain a sample that corresponds to $\sim 27\%$ of the complete sample in each realization.
+Hereafter, we refer to this as the clean sample and the analysis are done with the median values of the realizations.
 We recall that we do not attempt to achieve a ``clean'' sample in the strict meaning of the word, and only prominent structures were identified.
 Therefore, we may have stars belonging to those and other accretions in the clean sample.
 Most of the inner halo is known to be composed by the GSE (\citealt{Mackereth2019}, \citealt{naidu2020}, \citealt{Wu2022}), and the simple approach employed here will not remove it entirely.
 As shown by \cite{JeanBap17} and \cite{Pagnini22}, different structures may overlap in configuration spaces due to dynamical friction, preventing a simple selection.
 We also did not attempt to select members in stellar streams.

-Figure \ref{fig:r_dist} shows the Galactocentric distance distribution for the complete and clean samples.
+Figure \ref{fig:r_dist} shows the distribution of Galactocentric distance median values for the complete and for a clean sample when the selection is performed in median values, as in Figure \ref{fig:struc}.
 Many stars are removed near the GSE apocenter ($\sim 20$ kpc, \citealt{Deason2018}), shifting the distribution peak to around 6 kpc in the clean sample, and generating a second peak between 30 and 40 kpc.

-\subsection{Kinematic anisotropy}
+\section{Kinematic anisotropy}

 Knowing the kinematics of the stellar halo is a fundamental step to estimate the dynamical mass of the MW.
 The traditional Jeans approach requires measurements of the velocity dispersions ($\sigma_i = \langle v_i^2 \rangle - \langle v_i \rangle^2$) in order to derive the mass inside a given radius.
-For simplicity, the Jeans equation can be arranged in a way that the velocity anisotropy can be defined from tangential ($\sigma_t$) and radial ($\sigma_r$) velocity dispersions as
+For simplicity, the Jeans equation can be arranged in a way that the velocity anisotropy parameter ($\beta$) can be defined from tangential ($\sigma_t$) and radial ($\sigma_r$) velocity dispersions as

 as first presented in \cite{Binney1980}.
 This parameter describes the orbital structure of a system, measuring the dominance of radial and tangential velocity dispersion components.
 However, being an asymmetric function unlimited for negative values, it is not possible to directly compare radially- and tangentially-biased estimations.